greentree327/kaggle-academic-dataset/README.md

 4. **Using Pickle for Saving Checkpoints**:
    - Saved and loaded the best hyperparameters obtained from Grid Search, Random Search, and Bayesian optimization using `pickle`.

-### 5. Results
+### Results

-The results section compares the performance of different models and identifies XGBoost as the best-performing model.
+The results section compares the performance of different models, identifying XGBoost as the best-performing model.
 It also demonstrates that using `model.predict_proba` followed by `normalize_predictions` and calculating `accuracy_score` yields higher accuracy compared to using `model.predict` directly.